OrchardCMS/OrchardDoc/docs/Documentation/Creating-1-n-and-n-n-relations.markdown

     </fieldset>

-Notice how the check-boxes use Html.FieldNameFor.
+Notice how the check-boxes use `Html.FieldNameFor`.
 This will ensure that they will have a name that the model binder will be able to understand and correctly bind when it is posted back.

 Also noticeable is the hidden input, which is a standard workaround for the peculiar way in which HTML check-boxes don't post anything when not checked.
 The model binder knows how to use the information for both the hidden input and the check-box to determine the Boolean values to set.

 Of course, any variation from that naming scheme would make the binding fail.